-No strong support system
+- No strong support system

 If some of those sound like what you’re dealing with, tell your doctor as soon as you find out you’re pregnant, or if you plan to get pregnant.
-He can help you take steps to make postpartum depression less likely to happen.
+They can help you take steps to make postpartum depression less likely to happen.
 If your baby is already here, your doctor can help you get treatment so you can feel more like yourself.

 While you’re pregnant.
 Your doctor might have you answer questions on a form to learn if you have signs of depression.
 If you have symptoms, you and your doctor can talk about the best way to treat them.
 Counseling, group therapy, or medicines known as antidepressants are options you can consider.
 Your doctor may want you to try more than one type of treatment.

 After your baby is born.
 Once your little one is here, get help from supportive friends and family.
 Nap often to stay rested, eat a healthy diet, and get regular exercise.

 Your doctor may want to do an immediate follow-up check for postpartum symptoms.
 You might need to fill out another question form.
 The earlier it’s known you have postpartum depression, the sooner you can get treatment and start to recover and feel better again, which is good both for you and your baby.